Feature Coding in the Era of Large Models: Dataset, Test Conditions, and Benchmark: Baselines and benchmark

 \subsubsection{Pre-processing and post-processing}

-We propose two pre-processing operations: truncation and quantization.
-The truncation operation is designed to remove feature points that deviate significantly from the central region.
+The truncation operation is proposed to remove feature points that deviate significantly from the central region.
 The specific truncated regions for each task are listed in Table \ref{table_trunction}.
-Please note that different truncations are used for the two baselines for their distinct coding strategies.
+Different truncations are used for the two baselines for their distinct coding strategies.
 The quantization operation uniformly quantizes the truncated features to 10-bit integers.
-The post-processing only performs de-quantization, which is an inverse process of quantization.
+Given the input requirement of VTM, we pack the features into a 2D YUV-400 format.
+The same packing applies in the Hyperprior baseline. $F_{Seg}$, $F_{Dpt}$, and $F_{TTI}$ are packed into the shapes of $2740 \times 1536$, $3222 \times 6144$, and $512 \times 512$, respectively.
+Please refer to supplementary materials for the packing details.
+The post-processing performs unpacking and de-quantization, which are inverse processes of packing and quantization.